mongodb/docs/source/includes/driver-example-update-result.rst

    - id: motor
      content: |
-       The operation asynchronously returns an instance of :py:class:`pymongo.results.UpdateResult` that contains the
+       The operations asynchronously return instances of
+       :py:class:`pymongo.results.UpdateResult` that contains the
        status of the operation.

    - id: java-sync
-     content: |
-       The operation returns an instance of
-       com.mongodb.client.result.UpdateResult_
-       with the status of the
-       operation.

-   - id: java-async
      content: |
        The operation returns an instance of
        com.mongodb.client.result.UpdateResult_